ThenukaDinu/HotelLuxWebsite/README.md

 Website i made for my web development project in university.

-place this folder inside wampo or xampp server import database file from phpmysql server.
+place this folder inside wamp or xampp server import database file from phpmysql server.